 App Design Details

-- Readers – Can read, but not edit, Asset records.
+- Editor – Can create and edit Asset records.

-- Editors – Can create and edit, but not delete, Asset records.
+- Reader – Can see but not create or edit Asset records.

 Updating the Asset Management App

 Don’t forget, as well as being a fully functional app that’s ready to go, the Asset Management template app can also be a useful starting point for you to build from.
 If you want extra information tracked for your assets, or want additional views to sort the assets in different ways, you can make those updates yourself.